About the tablets

 - have a blood problem called glucose-6-phosphate dehydrogenase deficiency

-If you are currently taking any other medication it is also important that you ask a doctor or pharmacist whether you can combine it with chloroquine.
+If you are currently taking any other medication it is also important that you ask a doctor or pharmacist whether you can combine it with chloroquine and proguanil.
 The same applies if you are pregnant, trying for a baby or breastfeeding.

-Chloroquine is an over the counter medicine, so you don’t need to see a doctor for a prescription in order to be able to buy it.
+Chloroquine and proguanil is available as an over the counter medicine from your pharmacy, so you don’t need to see a doctor for a prescription in order to be able to buy it.
 However, it is important that you make sure that it will protect you from the malaria parasites endemic to the region you are travelling to.

 Which side effects does it cause?

-Chloroquine can cause side effects in some patients.
+Chloroquine and proguanil can cause side effects in some patients.

 Possible side effects include: